AlexColmer/tech201_datatypes_and_operators/README.md

 - complex numbers not used very much
 - Long data types are whole numbers, both positive and negative, that have many place values

-- string text of any type,  can use single quotes `''` these are used in text so python won't know where the string will end or double quotes `""`
+- string text of any type,  can use single quotes `''`  or double quotes `""`
 - boolean is a true or false statement

 ## operators